Frequently asked questions

 I have a collection of stamps, how do I get it valued?

 Irish Stamps does not valuate stamps or collections.
-We recommend that you find a reputable local stamp dealer or auction house.
+We recommend that you find a reputable local stamp dealer, auction house or see Collectors Corner.

 I have a suggestion for a commemorative stamp